ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### INIT_TRANS

-This is the initial number of update transactions that can be simultaneously executed, and is set when a page is created.
-The actual number of transactions can increase to the number specified in MAX_TRANS, as long as sufficient page space is available.
+This is the number of update transactions that can be simultaneously executed, and is set when a page is created.
+The actual number of transactions can be increased to the number specified in MAX_TRANS, as long as sufficient page space is available.

 ##### MAX_TRANS